ortus-docs/coldbox-docs/introduction/upgrading_to_coldbox_400.md

 ColdFusion 8 support has been dropped.

+## Application.cfc Bootstrap changed
+The bootstrap CFC used by `Application.cfc` has been updated from `coldbox.system.Coldbox` to `coldbox.system.Bootstrap`.
+This is basically just a rename-- all other functionality is the same so a simple find/replace in your `Application.cfc` should fix it up.
+This is the first change you'll need to make and is mandatory.
+Sample Application.cfc using inheritance

 ## Async Loggers Dropped

 The Asynchronous loggers in LogBox have been removed in preference to